ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    (Note that this does not subsume the new grammar for constructor patterns, which allow *types*, not just variables.)

 #.
-A type variable pattern would not be allowed in the following contexts:
+A type variable pattern is not allowed in the following contexts:

    1. To the right of an as-pattern
    #.
 As the top node in a lazy (``~``) pattern